Park District: South Central

 Asheville Parks & Recreation (APR) has allocated $500,000 for redevelopment of Walton Street Park.
 Currently, this 4.8-acre neighborhood park opened in 1939 features a ballfield, basketball court, off street paved parking, a picnic shelter, and a playground.
 Recently, park benches, grills, and the park sign were replaced and improved lighting was installed.

 Throughout the spring and summer of 2022, APR and local nonprofit Southside Rising gathered input from neighborhood residents on their vision for this vibrant space that has hosted many community events, birthday parties, family celebrations, and more over the decades.
-Feedback was gathered through printed and digital surveys and outreach opportunities include block parties, neighborhood meetings, and discussions to determine priorities regarding investments in recreation features, additions, and enhancements.
+Feedback was gathered through printed and digital surveys and outreach opportunities including block parties, neighborhood meetings, and discussions to determine priorities regarding investments in recreation features, additions, and enhancements.

 Simultaneously, multiple City of Asheville departments and commissions worked closely with neighborhood elders and community organizations to discuss the area of historic consideration and the most appropriate way to honor its significance and personality.
 For more on that process, visit its project page.